 Cincinnati-based physician office marketing technology vendor PatientPoint raises $140 million in financing from private investment firms.

 Anti-trust concerns cause Walgreens and Rite Aid to cancel their planned $9.4 billion merger and instead strike a deal in which Walgreens will buy half of Rite Aid’s drugstores for $5.18 billion in cash.
-In other news, Walgreens apparently puts its much-regretted experience with Theranos behind it in announcing that LabCorp will offer specimen collection services in some of its stores.
+In other news, Walgreens apparently puts its much-regretted experience with Theranos behind it in that LabCorp will offer specimen collection services in some of its stores.

 Diabetes management app and data analytics vendor Glooko raises $35 million in a Series C round, increasing its total to $71 million.